Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 - Available in NPM - [https://www.npmjs.com/package/@azure/communication-calling/v/1.27.1-beta.1](https://www.npmjs.com/package/@azure/communication-calling/v/1.27.1-beta.1)

 ### New Features:
-- The audio effect feature clears the active effect when the call is over.
 - Soft Mute - mute a specific participant or all participants in the call, and a local event notifying connected participants they have been muted by others.

 ### Fixes:
+- The audio effect feature clears the active effect when the call is over.
 - Fixed a bug where the screenshare banner would not disappear immediately while sharing a tab on Windows Chrome.
+- When rendering remote participants video, createView method shall return faster with the perfomance improvements added to the SDK.

 ## 1.26.1 stable (2024-07-04)
 - Available in NPM - [https://www.npmjs.com/package/@azure/communication-calling/v/1.26.1](https://www.npmjs.com/package/@azure/communication-calling/v/1.26.1)